-To see what new resources and services the library has to offer, check out the Library's blog.
-A complete list of our online resources may be found by selecting "Articles & Databases" from the "Find" menu.
-To browse online resources by subject, choose an option under "Databases by Subject" on the right side of that page.
+New library resources and services are featured in the Andersen Library Blog, as well as in our monthly newsletter.
+A complete list of online Library resources may be found by selecting Articles & Databases from the Find menu on any Library webpage.
+To browse online resources by subject, choose an option under Databases by Subject on the right side of that page.